 We know that going to a new place for the first time can sometimes be a little intimidating.
 You are never quite sure what to expect.
 What should I bring?
 How should I dress?
 How long will the service be?
 Etc. Well, have no fear.
 We want to make sure that you have the best time engaging with the Lord, so we wrote this page to explain some basics.
-We are a new congregation currently meeting in the Rabbi’s home.

 Our Service Structure

 We value the tradition of reciting the prayers from the Siddur (Jewish prayer book).
 They are deeply personal, yet are widely applicable.
 They serve to unite our community in a common perspective exalting God for who He is, and who we are in Him.
 Some prayers evoke an intimate and humble spirit, a time of reflection, while others are joyful, thanking God for what He has done for us.
 We sing some prayers in Hebrew and read some in English.
 All of the prayers are on the screen with transliteration so it will be easy for you to follow along with the Hebrew and read the English.

 Praise and Worship